leo-prislin/DyingRabbit99/README.md

 The default branch "dev" is the current state of development.
 New major implementations are developed in a separate branch (usually called "feature/FEATURENAME").
 When they are finished, that branch is merged into "dev".
 When "dev" is in a stable state and includes considerable improvements to the latest release, it will be released.
-Upon release a new branch is created with the release version as branch name.
-Also, the latest branch is updated to this new released version as well.
-These branches will also include a compiled DyingRabbit-VERSION.jar file, you can simply copy into your server´s plugin folder to start using this plugin.
+Every release comes with a compiled DyingRabbit-VERSION.jar file, you can simply copy into your server´s plugin folder to start using this plugin.

+## Backwards compatability
+From version INDEV-1.2.0, I´ll try to ensure backwards compatability and obviate data loss upon updating your server.
+Nevertheless, I can´t guarantee it, so please make sure to always back up your data before updating this plugin!